-In Mo Gawdat’s book Solve for Happy he writes, ‘studies show that only 4 percent of women in Western societies believe they are beautiful, and more than 60 percent believe they need to be thinner to deserve to be loved!’
-Changing the way you see yourself and learning to love who you are can lead to a happier, more positive outlook on life and your relationships.
-Here are 3 exercises to help you boost your self-love.
+In Mo Gawdat's book Solve for Happy, he writes, 'studies show that only 4 percent of women in Western societies believe they are beautiful, and more than 60 percent believe they need to be thinner to deserve to be loved!'
+Changing how you see yourself and learning to love who you are can lead to a happier, more positive outlook on life and your relationships.

 Low self-esteem is like driving through life with your hand-break on.

-Sometimes you will find your own self annoying, sometimes you’ll say or do things and wonder ‘what were you thinking?’.
-If you find yourself dwelling on those moments and being hard on yourself, letting your inner critic run wild, stop.
-Learn from it and move on.
-In fact, why not try these mindfulness tips to help you live more in the moment?.
+Just as we sometimes find others annoying, we can also find ourselves annoying.
+You'll say or do things and wonder, 'what were you thinking?'.
+But when it comes to ourselves, we can often dwell on those moments, letting our inner critic run wild.
+Stop.
+Learn from it.
+And move on.
+In fact, why not try these mindfulness tips to help you live more in the moment?